KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

     :end-before: XR_DOCS_TAG_END_PollActions4
     :dedent: 0

-If, and only if the action is active, we use `xrLocateSpace` to obtain the current pose of the controller.
-We specify that we want this relative to our reference space `localOrStageSpace`, because this is the global space we're using for rendering.
-We'll use `leftGripPose` in the next section to render the controller's position.

 *************************************
 4.5 Rendering the Controller position
 *************************************

-We will now draw some geometry to represent the controller pose we've obtained as `leftGripPose`.
-Add this function after the definition of RenderLayer():
+We will now draw some geometry to represent the controller poses.
+Download:

+    :download:`Common/xr_linear_algebra.h <../Common/xr_linear_algebra.h>`

+Put it in the "Common/" folder.
+It provides a simple matrix and vector library for our render code.

+Add this after ``#include "OpenXRDebugUtils.h"``:

 .. literalinclude:: ../Chapter4/main.cpp
     :language: cpp